Kompjoeter/archived-blog/about.md

 layout: page
 title: About
 ---
-*"28 year old organic matter - currently living in a semi-rural town in the north of the Netherlands, hoping to move to Zwolle.
+*"28 year old creator - currently living in a semi-rural town in the north of the Netherlands, hoping to move to Zwolle.
 Interested in front-end development, art & design and anything ADHD."*

 # I like to go on the computer.
-Not pee, but play.
 The computer is my all time favorite pastime thing!

 I love exploring new software, creating [digital art](https://www.artstation.com/kompjoeterjonk), and playing games.
 Since a few years now I'm leveling up!
 Learning to code and making [fun, pretty and sometimes useful programs myself.](https://github.com/Kompjoeter)